soz-live/soz-live.github.io/docs/users/soz-live.md

 ### Option

-An Option is a value limited to a range of values, options, available to that type.
+An Option is a value limited to a range of values, available to that type.
 An example are the Boolean values of True and False.
 The only possible values for that type.
 Within a dialog box, an Option is specified by selecting one of the options from the drop-down list for the value.
 The visible value is the current value.